Snow in Munich: The Facts

 Check out the short video below on just how switched on and prepared the authorities at Munich Airport are when it comes to tackling large snowfalls at the airport.

 To take full advantage of any snowfall in Munich, correct footwear will be your most important ally.
 With so many outdoor activities to enjoy when the city is under snow, your first thought should be to have comfortable waterproof shoes or boots to traverse the icy streets along with a quality warm jacket as standard.

 If you really feel the cold some thermal undergarments will also serve you well as will a scarf, gloves and ear warmers, or a beanie (bobble hat).

 If you have dressed appropriately, no matter what the temperature fluctuations in the Munich Winter, you’ll have less to worry about giving yourself more time to enjoy everything this amazing city has to offer.

 There is so much to do, and so much enjoyment that can be gained from visiting Munich during winter (and during its snowy period in particular) that you’ll never run out of entertainment options.

-When the Snow Falls in Munich adults are swept up into the pure delight that snowfall brings to children, and many can been seen sleding and “whooping it up” with their kids on the snowy hills of Munichs Many Parks.
+When the Snow Falls in Munich adults are swept up in the pure delight that snowfall brings to children, and many can be seen sledding and “whooping it up” with their kids on the snowy hills of Munich’s Many Parks.

-The picture perfect Snow Sprinkled City of Munich can be a veritable Winter Wonderland and we do hope you’ll decide to come visit Munich in the Winter and enjoy everything Munchen has to offer!
+The picture-perfect Snow Sprinkled City of Munich can be a veritable Winter Wonderland and we do hope you’ll decide to come to visit Munich in the Winter and enjoy everything Munchen has to offer!